Animal Trafficking 'Kingpin' Arrested in Thailand

 "Boonchai runs the operation in Nakhon Phanom with a dozen men and a handful of women.
 The surveillance team has seen them meeting African wildlife traders, unloading meat from refrigerated trucks, loading cars with hidden compartments and delivering a package to local police.
 Bank records show Boonchai's girlfriend, who acts as cashier for the business, has sent money to Asian wildlife suppliers.
 Apart from the export of wildlife through Laos, Thai police intelligence reports also link Boonchai with the importing of drugs from Laos into Thailand."

-The Guardian reports Boonchai's older brother Bach Van Limh controlled the smuggling gateway at the Vietnamese side and is believed to be somewhere outside Thailand at present.
+The Guardian reports Boonchai's older brother Bach Van Limh controlled the smuggling gateway at the Vietnamese side and is thought to be somewhere outside Thailand at present.

-Freeland reports that Thai police said in addition to Boonchai they were able to arrest other members of the network "starting from the courier, the facilitator, the exporter who plan to export goods through Thai-Laos border," Colonel Chutrakul Yodmadee said.
+Freeland reports that Thai police said were able to arrest other members of the network "starting from the courier, the facilitator, the exporter who plan to export goods through Thai-Laos border," Col. Chutrakul Yodmadee said.
 "We even got the moneyman (investor) behind the gang."

 But Freeland says there remain other powerful poaching networks with "tentacles" that reach across Africa and Asia.